 After visiting Morocco’s greatest cities, I can now say with full confidence that I have found my favorite: Sefrou.

-Rabat – Despite the privileges awarded to me by my youth and upper-middle-class family, traveling has never come easy to me.
+Rabat – Despite the privileges awarded to me by my youth and middle-class family, traveling has never come easy to me.

 While I’ve been fortunate enough to study abroad (and now live) in Morocco and visit various cities throughout the country, I must admit that most of the traveling I’ve done here has not been due to my own initiatives–I always had someone telling me where to go and what to do.
 To be frank, had I been here alone, I probably would have done next to nothing with my time.